Learning-PatrykSzylin/all-the-beans/README.md

 To do that, change the ``` .env ``` file at the root of the project to point to the IP of your local instance of the API.

+## Admin Page
+To interact with the database, please go to ```/admin```.
+This page will provide with navigation to add beans and beanadverts.

 ## Project setup
 ```
 npm install